Page 1200-1201, forced adoption

-John Holdren, Obama’s “Science Czar”, born on March 1, 1944, with bachelors in aeronautics and astronautics and a Ph.D. in Plasma Physics is the most controversial “killer scientist” who has ever put his feet in the White House.
-His radical views have brainwashed students over twenty years in both Harvard and University of Berkeley.
+John Holdren, Obama’s “Science Czar”, born on March 1, 1944, with bachelor’s in aeronautics and astronautics and a Ph.D. in Plasma Physics is the most controversial “killer scientist” who has ever put his feet in the White House.
+His radical views have brainwashed students over twenty years in both Harvard and the University of Berkeley.
 His theories of killing, aborting, eliminating, terminating, sterilizing of the human population through embryo’s, women and drinking water are so heinous that people attack us for even quoting his statements without spending the time to see he really wrote these statements in his 1977 “Ecoscience” textbook co-authored with Paul and Anne Ehrlich.
 The truth that the man who was Obama’s senior advisor on science and technology has expressed these horrifying ideologies seems so unbelievable that people prefer to accuse us of “misquoting” the statements rather than accepting them.
 So I’ve inserted the whole pdf here, you can download it while I’ve added the screenshots of concerning pages.
-It seems that Bill Gates and his depopulation agenda which is running through his Bill and Melinda Gates Foundation behind the scenes has come out of the darkness and run the White House officially.
+It seems that Bill Gates and his depopulation agenda which is running through his Bill and Melinda Gates Foundation behind the scenes have come out of the darkness and runs the White House officially.

 According to Ecoscience: “The first step necessarily involves partial surrender of sovereignty to an international organization.”

 “If this could be accomplished, security might be provided by an armed international organization, a global analogue of a police force.”

 What happened during the Obama administration was exactly this agenda, Wasn’t it?